MugenMicko/voron/V0/NozzleWiper/README.md

 ### Step 9 - Installation and Wiring

 Fit the Nozzle Wiper arm to the left extrusion.
 This uses a push fit method.
 Line the mount up with the logo side to the extrusion.
-Feed the cable into the groove on the inner section of extrusion and push the logo side into the extrusion and push the other side into inner section of extrusion.
+Feed the cable up into the groove on the inner section of extrusion and push the logo side into the extrusion and the push the other side into the inner section of extrusion.
 It should snap into place.
 You should be just about able to move the arm up and down in the extrusion.

 If it is too loose, there are two holes in the logo side of the mount where you can insert 2 x M2x10mm self tapping screws.
 Inserting the screws here will expand the mount inside the rail to hold it in place.
 If you then need to move the arm up and down you will have to remove the self tapping screws completely.